locize/locizify/README.md

 4. Reload your page with `?lng='[newLanguage]'`

-5. Reload your page with `?locize=true` to show the incontext editor to directly translate on page.
+5. Reload your page in the locize incontext editor to directly translate on page.

 ## Initialize with optional options